Lev Tahor: History

-In July 2017, Mexican media outlets reported that Helbrans had drowned in a river while participating in a ritual immersion.
-A Mexican Foreign Ministry spokesman stated that an official from the Israeli consulate in Mexico headed to the southern state of Chiapas to confirm the death and to identify Helbrans's body.
+In 2017, Helbrans drowned in a river while participating in a ritual immersion.
+An Israeli consular official confirmed the death and identified Helbrans's body.
 Control of Lev Tahor was left in the hands of Helbrans' son Nachman, said to be "more extreme" than his father.
 Nachman Helbrans and four other leaders of Lev Tahor were arrested in Mexico in December 2018 in a joint operation between Interpol and the Federal Bureau of Investigation.

-Members of Lev Tahor applied for political asylum in Iran in 2018, and swore allegiance to the state's supreme leader Ali Khamenei.
-In November 2021 a group of about 70 members reached the Kurdistan region of Iraq in an attempt to make their way to Iran, but were detained by Iraqi officials and deported to Turkey.
+In 2018, members of Lev Tahor applied for political asylum in Iran, claiming they were victims of religious persecution by Israel, due to their rejection of Zionism.
+They even swore allegiance to Iran's supreme leader Ali Khamenei.
+In November 2021 a group of about 70 members reached the Kurdistan Region of Iraq in an attempt to make their way to Iran, but were detained by Iraqi officials and deported to Turkey.
 From there they left for Bucharest, Romania.

-On January 29th, 2025, Interpol arrested Yoel Alter in Guatemala outside a government center for the treatment of minors.
-The 35 year old Israeli is purported to be a senior member of the cult.
-Alter is now the second cult member to be arrested in Central America in January.
-At the beginning of the month, Jonathan Emmanuel Cardona Castillo, who was on the run after being charged with child abuse, was also arrested.
+On January 29, 2025, Interpol arrested member Yoel Alter, for the trafficking of minors, in Guatemala.
+The 35 year old Israeli citizen was alleged to be a senior member of the cult.
+Alter was the second cult member to be arrested in Central America in January 2025.
+Jonathan Emmanuel Cardona Castillo, another member who was on the run after being charged with child abuse, was also arrested at the beginning of the month.

 Practices

 The community claims to live within the boundaries of Halakha and Jewish tradition, and asserts that their lifestyle is not new or unusual.
 In the Lev Tahor community, prayers are twice as long as is the norm among other Haredim, and adherents pronounce each word loudly, slowly, and with great emphasis.
 They have a strict diet that is based on the familiar laws of kashrut.
-However, their interpretation of these laws is much stricter, limiting certain foods that their Haredi peers allow.
+However, their interpretation of these laws is much stricter, limiting certain foods.
 Most of their food, including their bread, is therefore homemade.
 The religious beliefs of the Lev Tahor include a rejection of Zionism.
 According to Ontario Superior Court Judge Lynda Templeton, the traditional way of life of members of the Lev Tahor community is not:

 "merely a matter of personal preference, but one of deep religious conviction, shared by an organized group, and intimately related to daily living ...
 Religion is not simply a matter of theocratic belief, but pervades and determines their entire way of life, regulating it with detail through strictly enforced rules of the community ...
 The adoption and practice of the Torah to the extent perceived by members of Lev Tahor as desirable or necessary in their daily lives include the type of clothing to be worn at all times; their food preparation and consumption; their language; their moral and social conduct; and their education.
 All members of Lev Tahor, regardless of age or gender, adhere to the practices and tenets of their faith-based beliefs."